What Is Ohio Known For? [2026]

 - Birthplace of Superman: While not technically a real person, the iconic superhero was created by Jerry Siegel and Joe Shuster, both from Cleveland, Ohio.

-- Home to the world's largest basket: Standing tall in Licking County, Ohio, is a seven-story building shaped like a basket, officially recognized as the Guinness World Record-holder for the Largest Basket in the World.
+- Home to the world’s largest basket: Standing seven stories tall in Licking County, Ohio, the building (shaped like a basket) is the Guinness World Record-holder as the Largest Basket in the World.

 What is the oldest landmark in Ohio?

-The Serpent Mound, an ancient Native American effigy mound believed to be over 1,000 years old, is considered one of Ohio’s oldest landmarks.
+The oldest landmark in Ohio is the Serpent Mound: an ancient Native American effigy mound believed to be over 1,000 years old.

 What is a unique roadside attraction in Ohio?